ChengZhongShen/Advanced_Lane_Lines/README.md

 ### Pipeline (single images)

-`pipeline.py` include the function `pipeline()` which used to handle the image, the process described below:
+`pipeline.py` include the function `pipeline()` which used to handle the image.
+You could run "pipeline.py" to see the pipeline effect.

+The process described below:

 #### 1. distortion-corrected image.

-use the paremeter from pickfel *camera_cal.p* (this is done by the function: `get_camera_cal()`) use the `cv2.undistort` to get the undistort image,the image showed below(resized to 640X360 to fit the file.):
+use the paremeter from pickle file *camera_cal.p* (this is done by the function: `get_camera_cal()`) use the `cv2.undistort` to get the undistort image,the image showed below(resized to 640X360 to fit the file.):
 ![undistort_image](./output_images/undistort/test6_resize.jpg)

 #### 2. Threshold the image.

-all the image process code is in the `image_process.py` in the pipeline it use the funtion import from `image_process.py`
+All the image process code is in the `image_process.py` in the pipeline it use the funtion import from `image_process.py`
 ```
 s_thresh=(170,255)
 sx_thresh=(20, 100)
 image_threshed = color_grid_thresh(image_undist, s_thresh=s_thresh, sx_thresh=sx_thresh)
 ```
-this is a combination of color and gradient thresholds to generate a binary image. in color: it use a HLS's s channel, for gradient, use x direction gradient. the detialed code is in the `image_process.py`, function `color_grid_thresh`, after apply the threshold, the image as below.
+This is a combination of color and gradient thresholds to generate a binary image. in color: it use a HLS's s channel, for gradient, use x direction gradient. the detialed code is in the `image_process.py`, function `color_grid_thresh`, after apply the threshold, the image as below.